Jury Duty in Henry County

 Petit Jury is the most common.
 Petit Jurors will hear evidence and render a verdict in civil or criminal cases.
 Each prospective juror will receive in the mail a summons instructing them to appear before the Circuit Court of Henry County at the Courthouse in the Village of Cambridge, IL at a certain time and date.
 The summons will be marked PANEL A or B and will instruct the prospective juror to call a certain number after 5:00 PM the evening before the date scheduled for jury duty.
 The recorded message will inform the prospective juror if they need to report, if their service has been deferred, or their service has been completed.

 There may be an occasion when a prospective juror cannot appear on the required date for petit jury service, such as illness or vacation, and so on.
 If so, the prospective juror will need to telephone the Circuit Clerk’s office at 309 937-3572, and request to speak with the Judge’s Clerk.

-Once a prospective juror is selected to be on the jury, reports to the Henry County Courthouse, a service fee of $15.00 per day plus mileage will be mailed at the end of his/her jury service.
+Once a prospective juror is selected to be on the jury, reports to the Henry County Courthouse, a service fee of $25.00 for the first day of service and $50 a day for each day of service thereafter will be mailed at the end of his/her jury service.